zacharyweiss/magspoof_flipper/README.md

 # MagSpoof for the Flipper Zero
 MagSpoof-ing, as [coined / invented by Samy Kamkar](https://github.com/samyk/magspoof), is the use of an electromagnet to emulate the data on a traditional magstripe card —  wirelessly!

-This app ports the original MagSpoof project to the Flipper Zero, adding file management and emulation setting controls, along with [some experimental features](#skunkworks-and-experimental-features).
-Sample files are included in [`resources`](resources).
+This app ports the original MagSpoof project to the Flipper Zero, adding file management and emulation controls, along with [some experimental features](#skunkworks-and-experimental-features).

 > [!TIP]
 > After the first launch of the app, the `/apps_data/magspoof/` folder will be created on your Flipper's SD card, and populated with sample `.mag` files.
-Place your own files here, using the sample files as a template.
+Place your own files here, using the [sample files](resources) as a template.

 > [!WARNING]
 > Use responsibly, and at your own risk. ***I neither condone nor am sympathetic to malicious uses of my code.***